Updated: July 19, 2021

 Choosing Between Python and R

-Here are a few guidelines for determining whether to begin your data language studies with Python or with R.
+Here are a few guidelines for data specialists who are deciding whether to first learn Python or R.

-Once you have the basics of data analysis under your belt, another criterion for evaluating which language to further your skills in is what language your teammates are using.
-If you’re all literally speaking the same language, it’ll make collaboration—as well as learning from each other—much easier.
+With the basics of data analysis under your belt, another criterion to consider is the language your teammates are using.
+If you’re all using the same language, it’ll make collaboration—as well as learning from one other—much easier.